 A trip to Laos

 Laos is one of the few countries in south-east Asia which I haven’t visited to date, so it made for a logical destination.
 There are some great sights and wonderful nature to see in the country – and the food should be equally superb.

 To get to Laos, I booked a one-way ticket from Bucharest to Athens, from where I booked a great 350 EUR one-way journey to Kuala Lumpur on the recent Saudia business class deal.
 For a lie-flat bed all the way to Asia that is an unbeatable price.

-More importantly, it gave me the opportunity to fly a new airline (which includes China Eastern’s excellent Boeing 787 from Kunming to Dubai) and explore Kunming for a day as China gives visa-free access to many cities if you have a stopover en route to a third country.
+More importantly, it gave me the opportunity to fly on a new airline (China Eastern’s excellent Boeing 787) and explore Kunming for a day as China gives visa-free access to many cities if you have a stopover en-route to a third country.

-Then came the Wuhan corona virus crisis.
+Then came the Wuhan corona virus outbreak.

 Rebooking the ticket